 National Water Reform

-The Commission has been asked to undertake an inquiry into the reform of Australia's water resources sector.
+This inquiry is complete.
+The Commission was asked to undertake an inquiry into the reform of Australia's water resources sector.

 - Issues paper 16 Mar 2017